hanknac/admin-sdk/README.md

 # Disclaimer
-- The code contained in this repo is not an official Google product
-- Statements or claims are my own and do not represent my employer(s) past or present.
-- I release this source code under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+- This code is not an official Google product.
+The code is in an open-source project, which is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+You can use the code as a starting point and configure it to fit your requirements.
+You are responsible for ensuring that the environment and applications that you build on top of Google Cloud are properly configured and secured

 # Overview
 python script that generates a list of users that are members in the specified group.
 The list of users will then be uploaded to a specified google drive folder.